Havana: Nothing compares to it!

 Fine beaches at 15 minutes drive by beach bus.

 Havana is a metropolis, and you cannot ‘do’ it in two days.
 Don’t go to Havana to shop!

 Let this guy help you discover the hidden gems.

-Do get yourself a bike to discover the real Havana.
+Do get yourself a bike to see the real Havana.
 Your local hero has some excellent bike trips through the outskirts.